Richardinho/react-hero-app-with-routing/README.md

 ```
 After the user logs in, by pressing the 'Login' button,  a message will be sent to the `adminService` to alert it that the user is now logged in; the `redirectBack()` method will be called, which first extracts the address of the previous location from the query parameter then navigates to it.

+Other guards in the Heroes app are guards for governing access to child routes, lazily loaded routes, and for preloading, or resolving, data.
+For this project, I did not implement these.

 ### Observables
 Although they are not an integral part of it, Angular uses *Observables*, (also known as streams), heavily.
 An Observable is a data source that periodically emits a value.
 I like to think of it as an array with an extra dimension of time.
 They have some similarities to promises and can often be used in place of them, such as for carrying out fetches for data from the server.
 One big advantage they have over promises is that they can be cancelled.
-This is super for useful when the app makes a call to the server and then the user navigates to another location whilst the request is in flight.
+This is super-useful when the app makes a call to the server and then the user navigates to another location whilst the request is in flight.

-React can use of Observables as well, of course, but typically React apps use Redux instead.
+React can use Observables as well, of course, but, typically, React apps use Redux instead.
 Redux can also be made to work with Observables, but at the cost of much greater complexity - something that Redux is supposed to avoid.

-Here's how I used Observables in my Heroes app:
+Anyway, here's how I used Observables in my Heroes app:

 ```